indieSoftware/INSpriteKit/README.md

 - Present images which are greater than 1024x1024 (respectively 2048x2048).

 ### Math functions
-- Different vector calculation methods for CGPoint and methods to convert.
+- Different vector calculation methods for CGPoint and appropriate converting methods.
 - Methods for scalars like ScalarNearOther() to determine if a CGFloat is the same as another plus minus epsilon.
-- Angular convertions and calculations.
+- Angular conversions and calculations.

 ### Some categories
 - SKNode: `bringToFront` and `sendToBack` for manipulating the tree order.